Bow shock: Magnetic draping effect

-A similar effect, known as the magnetic draping effect, occurs when a super-Alfvenic plasma flow impacts an unmagnetized object such as what happens when the solar wind reaches the ionosphere of Venus: the flow deflects around the object draping the magnetic field along the wake flow.
+A similar effect, known as the magnetic draping effect, occurs when a super-Alfvénic plasma flow impacts an unmagnetized object such as what happens when the solar wind reaches the ionosphere of Venus: the flow deflects around the object draping the magnetic field along the wake flow.

-The condition for the flow to be super-Alfvenic means that the relative velocity between the flow and object, $v$, is larger than the local Alfven velocity $V_A$ which means a large Alfvenic Mach number: $M_A \gg 1$.
+The condition for the flow to be super-Alfvénic means that the relative velocity between the flow and object, $v$, is larger than the local Alfvén velocity $V_A$ which means a large Alfvénic Mach number: $M_A \gg 1$.
 For unmagnetized and electrically conductive objects, the ambient field creates electric currents inside the object, and into the surrounding plasma, such that the flow is deflected and slowed as the time scale of magnetic dissipation is much longer than the time scale of magnetic field advection.
 The induced currents in turn generate magnetic fields that deflect the flow creating a bow shock.
 For example, the ionospheres of Mars and Venus provide the conductive environments for the interaction with the solar wind.
 Without an ionosphere, the flowing magnetized plasma is absorbed by the non-conductive body.
-The latter occurs, for example, when the solar wind interacts with Moon which has no ionosphere.
+The latter occurs, for example, when the solar wind interacts with the Moon which has no ionosphere.
 In magnetic draping, the field lines are wrapped and draped around the leading side of the object creating a narrow sheath which is similar to the bow shocks in the planetary magnetospheres.
 The concentrated magnetic field increases until the ram pressure becomes comparable to the magnetic pressure in the sheath:

 where $\rho_0$ is the density of the plasma, $B_0$ is the draped magnetic field near the object, and $v$ is the relative speed between the plasma and the object.
 Magnetic draping has been detected around planets, moons, solar coronal mass ejections, and galaxies.